Music industry and copyright in the Democratic Republic of the Congo: Creation of the first Congolese record labels

 The termination of exclusive contracts between Congolese musicians and foreign publishers granted artists full ownership of their works and opened the door to the establishment of the first record labels owned by Congolese themselves.
 Leading this transformation was Le Grand Kallé, who founded Surboum African Jazz in 1960, the first instance of a Congolese musician independently managing a recording and publishing company.
 Supported financially by Édition Congolaise du Disque (ECODIS) and through international collaborations with Decca Records and Fonior, Kallé launched his label while attending the Belgo-Congolese Round Table Conference in Brussels, where Congo's independence was being negotiated.
 During his stay in Brussels, he also recorded several pieces with Cameroonian saxophonist Manu Dibango.
 The founding of Surboum African enabled Le Grand Kallé to produce and distribute recordings for other orchestras, including OK Jazz in 1961.
 During their trip to Brussels under the Surboum African Jazz label, OK Jazz recorded a series of successful titles such as "Amida Muziki Ya OK", "Nabanzi Zozo", "Maria de mi vida", "Motema ya fafa", and others.
 The profits generated from these records allowed OK Jazz to acquire new musical instruments.
-From the early 1960s onward, a wave of new local record labels emerged, run either by musicians or private entrepreneurs, such as Epanza Makita, Éditions Populaires, Eve, La Musette, ISA, Vita, Londende, Macquis, Parions, Mamaky, Boboto, and Super Contact, among others.
+From the early 1960s onward, a wave of new local record labels emerged, run either by musicians or private entrepreneurs, such as Epanza Makita, Éditions Populaires, Eve, La Musette, ISA, Vita, Londende, Macquis, Parions, Mamaky, Boboto, Super Contact, among others.
+Additional labels such as Boma Bango, Stenco, Flash, Tcheza, Covadia, Viva, Musikake, Tivoli, Paka Siwe, and Sansacion soon followed.

+In 1971, Verckys Kiamuangana Mateta altered the way records were produced by launching "Mfumbwa 1st" and "Mfumbwa 2nd", which split a 45 rpm record into two sections: one for melody and one for dance, rather than the usual two songs.
+This new format was quickly adopted by other musicians and is credited with transforming the Congolese music industry, as it was the only industry globally to release records with just one song per side instead of two.
+Through Éditions Vévé Internationale, Verckys later established Industrie Zaïroise du Son (IZASON) in the early 1980s.
+The company operated a 32-track studio, pressed records locally in Kinshasa, and produced album covers in-house at its Kintambo-Cimetière facilities.